godotengine/godot-docs/tutorials/2d/particle_systems_2d.rst

 node properties in CPUParticles2D (with the exception of the trail settings).

-You can convert a GPUParticles2D node into a CPUParticles2D node by clicking on the node in the inspector, and selecting **Particles > Convert to CPUParticles2D** in the toolbar at the top of the 3D editor viewport.
+You can convert a GPUParticles2D node into a CPUParticles2D node by clicking on the node in the inspector, selecting the 2D viewport, and selecting **GPUParticles2D > Convert to CPUParticles2D** in the viewport toolbar.

 .. image:: img/particles_convert.png